Theoretical constraints on tidal triggering of slow earthquakes: Effect of intrinsic nondimensional parameters

 \section{Effect of intrinsic nondimensional parameters}

-In addition to the primary control parameters associated with external stress perturbations, we further investigate the influence of several intrinsic, nondimensional system parameters, including the quasi-dynamic radiation damping $\mathcal N$, the nondimensional stiffness $\kappa$, and the RSF frictional ratio $R_{ab}$.
-These analyses aim to assess the robustness of the main results with respect to variations in fault rheology and dynamic resistance.
+In addition to the primary control parameters associated with external stress perturbations, we further investigate the influence of the intrinsic nondimensional system parameters that characterize the internal fault dynamics independent of the external perturbation, including the quasi-dynamic radiation damping $\mathcal N$, the nondimensional stiffness $\kappa$, and the RSF frictional ratio $R_{ab}$.
+These analyses aim to assess the robustness of the main results with respect to these three intrinsic system parameters.

-Three values of the radiation damping parameter, $\mathcal N = 10^{3}$, $10^{6}$, and $10^{9}$ are tested, which may be interpreted as representing background slip velocity ranging from slow slip rates, through typical tectonic plate convergence rates, to an almost stable sliding regime.
+Three values of the radiation damping parameter, $\mathcal N = 10^{3}$, $10^{6}$, and $10^{9}$ are tested, which may be interpreted as representing background slip velocity ranging from slow slip velocitys, through typical tectonic plate convergence rates, to an almost stable sliding regime.
 As shown in Fig.~\ref{fig:n_kappa_rab}a, $V_{\max}/V_{\mathrm{ss}}$ increases systematically with $\mathcal{N}$.
 Although the scaling is not strictly linear, the overall trend suggests a strong positive dependence of $V_{\max}/V_{\mathrm{ss}}$ on $\mathcal{N}$.
 The effect of system stiffness is examined by varying $\kappa = 1.1$, $2.5$, and $10$.
 As illustrated in Fig.~\ref{fig:n_kappa_rab}b, larger values of $\kappa$ systematically suppress the velocity amplification, indicating a stabilizing influence of increased stiffness.
 The friction ratio is varied between $R_{ab} = 0.4$ and $0.75$.
 As shown in Fig.~\ref{fig:n_kappa_rab}c, increasing $R_{ab}$ toward unity enhances the slip velocity amplification, indicating that as the system approaches the velocity-neutral transitional regime $(a \approx b)$ within the VW domain, the effective frictional resistance to perturbations is reduced, making the fault more susceptible to large slip velocity amplifications.